anthony-trinh/huffmanencoding/README.md

 To Uncompress...
-(1):  Call decompress in the python shell, uncompress(x,y), where x is the file to be uncompressed and y is the file where the
+(1):  Call decompress in the python shell, uncompress(x,y), where x is the file to be uncompressed and y is final, uncompressed
-      contents of the uncompressed file gets copied.
+      file.